Crime Victim Resources

 MN VINE for inmates in County Jails or Local Detention Facilities is a free and anonymous service that provides victims of crime two important features: custody status information about inmates in county jails and custodial facilities, and notification to victims of an inmate’s release.

 Community Health Services Inc. (CHSI) Battered Women’s Program & Sexual Assault Intervention Project provides bilingual victim advocacy services to women, children, and men who have been affected by domestic and sexual violence.
 Advocacy services may include shelter/relocation assistance, supportive services, and referrals to community organizations.
-CHSI advocates assist with Order for Protection, court advocacy and coordinate with legal systems.
+CHSI advocates assisting with Order for Protection, court advocacy, and coordination with legal systems.

-Northwestern Mental Health Center (NWMHC) is a Certified Community Behavioral Health Clinic.
-NWMHC provides a full range of mental health and substance use disorder services to individuals.
-NWMHC takes a person-centered approach that looks at the whole health (physical, behavioral health and social service needs) of the individual.
-It provides a comprehensive set of services that promote recovery, wellness, trauma-informed care and a focus on whole health to serve individuals in need of care.
-NWMHC serves adults, adolescents and children, as well as placing a special emphasis on active and veteran military care.
+Alluma is a Certified Community Behavioral Health Clinic.
+Alluma provides a full range of mental health and substance use disorder services to individuals.
+Alluma takes a person-centered approach that looks at the whole health (physical, behavioral health, and social service needs) of the individual.
+It provides a comprehensive set of services that promote recovery, wellness, trauma-informed care, and a focus on whole health to serve individuals in need of care.
+Alluma serves adults, adolescents, and children, as well as placing a special emphasis on active and veteran military care.

-CVIC is a North Dakota based program which provides a safe shelter services, promotes violence prevention education, supervised parenting time center, court advocacy, safety planning and evidence-based therapy.
+CVIC is a North Dakota-based program that provides safe shelter services, promotes violence prevention education, supervised parenting time center, court advocacy, safety planning, and evidence-based therapy.

 Safe at Home is a statewide address confidentiality program administered by the Office of the Minnesota Secretary of State.
 Safe at Home is designed to help people who fear for their safety maintain a confidential address.

 Minnesota Public Access offers access to case information for certain court records in the Minnesota Court Information System.